 To protect Vermont’s wildlife and people the department monitors the movement of fish and wildlife through the following permit programs:

-Importation & Possession Permit (Including Temporary Exhibition)
+Importation and Possession Permit / Temporary Exhibition Permit

 An Importation and Possession Permit is required before importing or possessing certain pets or animals in Vermont.